 AIG's Life Insurance & Retirement Services operations provide insurance, financial and investment products throughout the world.
-Foreign operations provided approximately 59 percent of AIG's Life Insurance & Retirement Services operating income for the first six months of 2005.
+Foreign operations provided approximately 55 percent of AIG's Life Insurance & Retirement Services operating income for the first quarter of 2005.

-Life Insurance & Retirement Services operating income increased by 10.7 percent in the first six months of 2005 when compared to the same period of 2004.
-This increase resulted from growth in AIG's principal Foreign Life Insurance & Retirement Services businesses.
+Life Insurance & Retirement Services operating income increased by 24.7 percent in the first three months of 2005 when compared to the same period of 2004.
+This increase resulted from growth in AIG's principal Life Insurance & Retirement Services businesses, and the decline in realized capital losses in 2005 compared to 2004.